alstat/Analysis-with-Programming/2013/R/Explore-ARIMA-2-2-2-subclass-family-on-Shiny/README.md

 }
 ```

-aren't mine, someone shared these on a Google groups discussion, and I just can't find the link to it.
+aren't mine, someone shared these on a Google groups discussion, but I couldn't find the link to it.

 Thanks to
 =================================